Emergency Bond Reduction Hearings in Florida

 Once the bail amount has been set by the court, there are two methods of posting bail:

-• In order to post a cash bond, the entire amount of the bond must be posted in cash or a cashier’s check with the sheriff’s office in Hillsborough County.
+- The entire amount of the cash bond must be posted in cash or a cashier’s check with the sheriff’s office in Hillsborough County.

-• At the conclusion of the case, the entire amount of the cash bond (less any fines or court costs imposed by the court if the defendant enters a plea or is found guilty) is returned to the individual that posted the bond.
+- After the case is resolved, the entire amount of the cash bond (less any fines or court costs imposed by the court if the defendant enters a plea or is found guilty) is returned to the individual that posted the bond.

-• If the person arrested fails to appear in court, then the entire bond will be forfeited.
+- If the defendant fails to appear in court, the entire bond will be forfeited.

 Under What Circumstances Can the Court Revoke My Bond?